Shown here is the nervous system, containing the brain, spinal cord and peripheral nerves.

-Modern technology can provide some independence to individuals living with spinal cord injury.
+Modern technology for paralysis can provide some independence to individuals living with spinal cord injury.
 Assistive equipment includes wheelchairs, computer adaptations, electronic aids, robotic gait training and electrical stimulation.

-Researchers are currently developing neural prostheses, known as brain-computer interfaces.
-These systems use electrodes on the scalp or implanted in the brain, which record electrical signals from neurons and translate them into control of a computer or prosthetic limb.
-The technology is still in its early stages, however, and not available for general use.
+Robotic exoskeletons have been used in studies for rehabilitation, allowing some patients to sit or stand upright and take a few steps, with assistance.
+Researchers are also developing neural prostheses, known as brain-computer interfaces.
+Electrodes worn on the scalp or implanted in the brain record electrical signals from neurons and translate them into control of a computer or prosthetic limb.